rschristopher/rschristopher.github.io/src/is-bitcoin-true.md

 One of my earliest reactions to a deep dive into Bitcoin, was the thought,

 > It also fixes modern art?!

+More generally, Bitcoin
+ -- *if it's true* --
+ fixes the problem of fiat money.

+## The problem of fiat money

-Bitcoin was designed to fix the problem of fiat money, the problem of state and money, the social and economic problems that have burdened human civilizations throughout history.
+Bitcoin was designed to fix the problem of fiat money, the problem of politics and money, the deepest social and economic problem burdening human civilizations throughout history.

 The implications of fiat money run deep,